M4ximumPizza/fccl-project/src/gladitor/README.md

 Welcome to the Gladiator Project, a fork of the jdk.
 Our mission is to significantly enhance various critical aspects of the JDK to bolster security, performance, and functionality.

+The main goal of this project is to make a operating system purly in Java.
+So the Java code will compile into Machine Code instead of just Bytecode.

 ## Project Goals

 ### Security Enhancements: